 As rugged and intimidating of a place that it is, there will still be plenty of good people having a good time enjoying the Costa Rican way of pura vida and rocking out to that sweet reggae music.

-The moral of the story is that wherever you end up going in Costa Rica, there will be great waves and great people to be found.
+The moral of the story is that wherever you end up going to in Costa Rica, there will be great waves and great people to be found.
 There’s a reason why surfers flock to this country in droves- and it ain’t just the Trits (this sounds NSFW, but it’s just a seriously addictive ice cream sando).

 Ready to start planning your Costa Rican adventure?
-Check out our guide on surf trip costs in Costa Rica.
-Pura Vida!

 Featured image (of Suck Rock Point Break) via Red Palm Villas